brijeshyati/imagetotxt/README.md

 # imagetotxt
-written with the assitance of google and Social Platform articles.
+written with the assitance of google and other Social Platform articles.

 # Read image with opencv
 # Convert to gray